JuliaLang/julia/doc/src/manual/functions.md

 ### Returning nothing

-Some functions are used only for their side effects, and do not need to return a value.
-In these cases, the Julia convention is to return the value [`nothing`](@ref):
+For functions that do not need to return a value (functions used only for some side effects), the Julia convention is to return the value [`nothing`](@ref):

 ```julia
 function printx(x)